From Classical to Quantum: Uniform Continuity Bounds on Entropies in Infinite Dimensions: Mathematical preliminaries

 \subsection{Quantitative continuity measures for functions of operators}

 The analysis of continuity estimates for functions of self-adjoint operators is more subtle as the regularity of functions is usually not preserved at the operator level.
-By this we mean that for instance Lipschitz functions $f$ are in general not operator Lipschitz, \textit{i.e.} functions $f:\mathbb R \rightarrow \mathbb R$ for which there is $C>0$ such that do not satisfy $\Vert f(A)-f(B) \Vert \le C' \Vert A-B\Vert$ for bounded self-adjoint $A,B$ for any $C'>0.$
+By this we mean that for instance Lipschitz functions $f$ are in general not operator Lipschitz, \textit{i.e.} functions $f:\mathbb R \rightarrow \mathbb R$ for which there is $C>0$ such that do not satisfy $\Vert f(A)-f(B) \Vert \le C' \Vert A-B\Vert$ for bounded self-adjoint $A,B$ for any $C'>0.$ An example of a function that is Lipschitz but not operator Lipschitz is the function $f(x)=\vert x \vert.$

-However, the study of continuity estimates, for functions in $\Lambda_{\omega}$, can be transformed to estimate of functions of bounded self-adjoint operators.
+However, the study of continuity estimates, for functions in $\Lambda_{\omega}$, can be transformed to estimate functions of bounded self-adjoint operators.
 This has been established in a series of papers starting from \cite{AP,AP1}.
 The figure of merit for estimates on the operator level is then the \emph{integrated modulus of continuity} $\omega^*(t)=t \int_t^{\infty} \frac{\omega(x)}{x^2} \ dx,$ with $t \ge 0$ which for the cases we considered before reads